NHL on TNT: National contract (2021–present)

 Another set of 62 games is scheduled for TNT's 2024–25 regular season coverage, including Wednesday night games throughout the season, the Thanksgiving Showdown, the 2025 Winter Classic, and Sunday games between late February and April.
 TruTV will continue to have simulcasts or alternative broadcasts of selected games.
 With the NHL 4 Nations Face-Off tournament replacing the All-Star Game this season, the NHL decided to split it between TNT, ABC, and ESPN: TNT will have the round-robin games on February 12 and 17, ABC/ESPN+ will air the February 15 round-robin doubleheader, and ESPN will air the United States–Finland game on February 13 and the final on February 20.
 The New York Rangers–Philadelphia Flyers game on April 9 would be called by the legendary Rangers broadcast duo of Sam Rosen and John Davidson; this was due to Rosen's impending retirement from broadcasting NHL games after the season.

 A 72-game slate for TNT was announced ahead of the 2025–26 regular season, including Wednesday night games throughout the season, the Thanksgiving Showdown, the 2026 NHL Winter Classic, and Sunday games between March 1 and April 12.
 A total of 14 Tuesday night games, one game on Thursday night and a doubleheader on Martin Luther King Jr. Day were also added, following the NBA moving its secondary national TV partner from TNT to NBC and Peacock and Prime Video.
 This includes a tripleheader on December 23.

+For the 2026–27 season, TNT is slated to air 72 regular season games, including Wednesday night games throughout the season, the 2026 Heritage Classic, the Thanksgiving Showdown, the 2027 NHL Winter Classic, and Sunday games from February 21 to April 4.
+Additionally, TNT would air 12 games on Tuesday night, five games on Thursday night, four games on Friday night, and three games on Monday night including a Martin Luther King Jr. Day doubleheader on January 18.
+A tripleheader is scheduled on March 14.